 I’m setting the transportation budget very high for this city at $100 but you can get away with far less than that if you’re not running all over the city each day.
 And you won’t be, because unlike your tourist friends who have to see everything in a week, with your location independent lifestyle you can put down roots for a few months.
 You’ll be spending time during the week working so you’re not out running up as many expenses.

 Food is cheap in Colombia and you’ll find plenty of places where you can get meals for under $5, and I’m talking about huge meals.
-Bandeja Paisa, a popular breakfast in Medellín includes eggs, rice, beans, sausage, and an arepa and cheese just one of these plates lasts me for two additional breakfasts at home over the next couple of days.
+Bandeja Paisa, a popular breakfast in Medellín includes eggs, rice, beans, sausage, an arepa, and cheese.
+Just one of these plates lasts me for two additional breakfasts at home over the next couple of days.

 Rent – $500